FLClab/2-Species-SPLIT-STED/README.md

 All the codes used to produce figures and analyze data for:
 Three-Component Phasor-Based Linear Unmixing Approach for Simultaneous Fluorophore Discrimination and Resolution Improvement of Stimulated Emission Depletion Microscopy Images Using Fluorescence Lifetime
+Dataset is available to downlad from the paper[website](https://s3.valeria.science/flclab-2-species-split-sted/index.html)
 ## Installation and Requirements
 ```bash
 conda create -n FLIM python=3.11.4